-If we are a PFIC for any taxable year during which you hold ADSs or ordinary shares and any of our non-United States subsidiaries or other corporate entities in which we own equity interests is also a PFIC, you would be treated as owning a proportionate amount (by value) of the shares of each such non-United States entity classified as a PFIC (each such entity, a lower tier PFIC) for purposes of the application of these rules.
-You should consult your own tax advisor regarding the application of the PFIC rules to any of our lower tier PFICs.
+For each taxable year that we are treated as a PFIC with respect to you, if any of our non-United States subsidiaries that are corporations (or other corporations in which we own equity interests) is also a PFIC (each such entity, a "lower tier PFIC"), you would be treated as owning a proportionate amount (by value) of the shares of each lower tier PFIC for purposes of the application of these PFIC rules.
+You should consult your tax advisors regarding the application of the PFIC rules to any of our lower tier PFICs.